Resolution of Singularities of Arithmetical Threefolds II: Introduction.

 \begin{cor} Let ${\cal O}$ be an excellent Dedekind domain with quotient field $F$ and $\Sigma /F$ be a regular projective surface.
 There exists a proper and flat ${\cal O}$-scheme ${\cal X}$ with generic fiber ${\cal X}_F=\Sigma$ which is everywhere regular. \end{cor}

-We remark at this point that the morphism $\pi$ in theorem \ref{mainthm} is {\it not} constructed as a composition of {\it Hironaka-permissible} blowing ups, i.e. with regular centers along which the successive strict transforms of ${\cal X}$ are normally flat (Hironaka Resolution).
-Similarly, it is not even known if such $\pi$ can be obtained by blowing up an ideal sheaf ${\cal I}\subseteq {\cal O}_{\cal X}$ whose zero locus is $\mathrm{Sing}{\cal X}$, even when ${\cal X}$ is affine.
+\begin{rem} The morphism $\pi$ provided by Theorem \ref{mainthm} is {\it not} constructed as a composition of {\it Hironaka-permissible} blowing ups {Hironaka-permissible blowing ups, see also Definition~\ref{Hironakapermis}}, i.e. with regular centers along which the successive strict transforms of ${\cal X}$ are normally flat ( {called Hironaka Resolution for short).
+Taking global sections of an appropriate exceptional divisor with exceptional support, a Hironaka Resolution provides an ideal sheaf ${\cal I}\subseteq {\cal O}_{\cal X}$ whose blowing up is regular, with zero locus $V({\cal I})=\mathrm{Sing}{\cal X}$.
+When ${\cal X}$ is affine, our theorem states that there exists an ideal sheaf ${\cal I}'\subseteq {\cal O}_{\cal X}$ whose blowing up is regular.
+In contrast, ${\cal I}'{\cal O}_{\mathrm{Reg}{\cal X}}$ is locally principal but not necessarily trivial.}

-On the other hand, a certain local version of theorem \ref{mainthm} is proved using only local Hironaka-permissible blowing ups in theorem \ref{luthm} below.
+On the other hand, a certain local version of Theorem \ref{mainthm} is proved using only local Hironaka-permissible blowing ups in Theorem \ref{luthm} below.
 This fact appears to be a piece of evidence that Hironaka Resolution could be true for threefolds of nonzero residue characteristic, {\it vid.} also \cite{Co5}\cite{Moh1} in positive characteristic.
-It is however restricted to certain hypersurface threefolds of multiplicity not bigger than the residue characteristic and the problem remains widely open even in dimension three.
+It is however restricted to certain hypersurface threefolds of multiplicity not bigger than the residue characteristic and the problem remains widely open even in dimension three. \end{rem}

 In higher dimensions $n\geq 4$, the Resolution of Singularities conjecture for algebraic varieties over a field is considered in several recent papers \cite{BeV1}\cite{BeV2}\cite{BrV}\cite{H7}\cite{H8}\cite{Ka}\cite{KaM}\cite{Moh2} but remains open to this date.
 Its local variant for valuations is also considered in \cite{ILO}\cite{KnKu}\cite{NSp}\cite{T1}\cite{T2}\cite{Te} but remains equally unsolved.
 The case of arithmetical schemes has apparently attracted less attention.\\